rmoj/liri-node-app/README.md

 In the console, user type any of the following commands shwon below:

-`node liri.js my-tweets`
+- node liri.js my-tweets
-`node liri.js spotify-this-song <song name>`
+- node liri.js spotify-this-song {song name}
-`node liri.js movie-this <movie name>`
+- node liri.js movie-this {movie name}
-`node liri.js do-what-it-says`
+- node liri.js do-what-it-says

 "my-tweets" shows user's last 20 tweets and when they were created.

 "spotify-this-song" shows song information from Spotify which includes Artist(s), a preview link, and the album the song is from.
+If no song is provided then your program will default to "The Sign" by Ace of Base.

 "movie-this" shows movie information from the OMDB which includes the year the movie came out, IMDB rating, Rotten Tomatoes rating, country where movie was produced, language, plot, and actors.
+If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 "do-what-it-says" runs a command stored in a text file.